OpenDSA/OpenDSA/RST/source/Development/ADT.rst

 the linked list and the array-based list.
 The list data type can therefore be implemented using a linked list or an array.
-But we should also realize that an implementation in one context might be a data type in another.
+But we don't need to know how the list is implemented when we wish to use a list to help in a more complex design.
-A list might be used to help implement a graph data structure (as described in Module :numref:`<GraphImpl>`).
+For example, a list might be used to help implement a graph data structure (as described in Module :numref:`<GraphImpl>`).

 As another example, the term "array" could refer either to a data type or an implementation.